tcwalk/walk_family_app/README.md

-# Ruby on Rails Tutorial sample application
+# Walk family micropost and picture sharing application

-This is the sample application for
-[*Ruby on Rails Tutorial:
+This is an application made by Tom Walk for his family to share short posts and pictures.
+It is based on the sample application for [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).